-The documents governing the 2023 Debentures, the 2027 Debentures, the 2028 Debentures, the 2030 Debentures, the Credit Facility, the 2024 Term Loan, the 2025 Term Loan and the 2026 Term Loan contain various financial covenants which are measured on the basis of the combined financial statements of Granite REIT and Granite GP.
+The documents governing the Debentures, the Credit Facility, and the Term Loans contain various financial covenants which are measured on the basis of the combined financial statements of Granite REIT and Granite GP.
 Failure to comply with obligations under the documents governing such indebtedness could result in a default and could materially adversely affect Granite's financial condition and results of operations and adversely impact cash distributions on the Stapled Units.